answersLogoWhite

 Dry and sandy soils are most prone to wind erosion as there is less vegetation to hold the soil in place.
 Additionally, lands that have been overgrazed or deforested are also vulnerable to wind erosion.

-What land suffers most from wind erosion?
+Witch type of land suffers the most from wind erosion?